What is a myelogram?

-Patients with chronic neck pain may feel a radiating, debilitating pain in the neck that circles around the back of the head and up through the skull.
-This pain can become so severe that patients begin to notice a decrease in quality of life because their neck and head pain prevents them from doing the things they enjoy.
+Patients with chronic neck pain may feel accompanying symptoms that radiate out to the extremities.
+This pain can become so severe that patients begin to notice a decrease in quality of life because their neck and related symptoms prevent them from doing the things they enjoy.

-If you are experiencing this type of pain, you should consult your physician to determine the cause of symptoms.
-Your physician will likely order tests to help understand why you are experiencing this pain and how to effectively treat your condition.
-There are a few tests that your physician can order.
-An MRI test and CT scan are the two most common tests to help physicians view your spinal area to determine any conditions that are impacting a nerve in the spinal canal and causing pain.
-However, some physicians might order a myelogram to get a more in-depth view of your spine to diagnose your condition.
+If you are experiencing this type of pain, you should consult your doctor to determine the cause of symptoms.
+He or she should perform a full evaluation, and may order tests to help understand why you are experiencing this pain and how to effectively treat your condition.
+There are a few tests that your doctor can order.
+An MRI and CT scan are two common forms of diagnostic imagery to help view your spinal area to determine if there is a condition causing painful nerve compression.
+Another diagnostic test that can provide doctors with a more in-depth view is called a myelogram.

 Purpose of a myelogram test